ImogenWren/currentSense/README.md

  6. BOD (brownout detection) Disabled.

 --------
- ## Programming using Raspi & UART with AVRdude
+ ## Programming Arduino Nano using Raspi & UART with AVRdude

  This was a little tricky, and there were several workarounds I needed to make this work.
 I wont go into every detail here, but I will try and reference the areas that were sticking for me.